 Ryan Hite (born February 3, 1993), is an American author, philosopher, and student best known for his first work, Through Minds’ Eyes, and books based off it.
 He is also known as the founder of the Hitian Philosophy and the Church of the Americas Foundation.
 He is currently a student at the University of Colorado at Boulder and is well known for some of his freelance work as well.
-He is a top reporter for Digital Journal and the webmaster for Hite Magazine and the Church of the Americas Foundation blog.
+He is the webmaster for Hite Magazine and the Church of the Americas Foundation blog.
 He is also an influential blogger on religion, politics, and happenings at the University of Colorado.

 His works and blog have won him critical acclaim.
 His book is published through Hay House, by way of the self-publishing division, Balboa Press.
 He is also the brainchild of C-City and the Hite Corporation, according to his website, and is working on many writing projects as well.